pedrobarbeira/gitpush/README.md

  of the git API.
 The point is figuring out the most common usages of Git and automating them for a more fluid utilization.
-Each of these commands can be easily extended - for example, the gitpush -c command can be extended to allow user to name his remote and master/main branch however he desires, the whole tool can be extended to handle multiple remotes in the same repository at once, etc.
+Each of these commands can be easily extended - for example, the gitpush -c command can be extended to allow user to name his remote and master/main branch however he desires, and/or also automatically clone said the url remote, the whole tool can be extended to handle multiple remotes in the same repository at once, etc. Ideas start flowing once you start thinking about them, just ask yourself "how can I make using git easier for me?", and there you are!